Mjz86/String/rope_paper.md

 so , this might be a very effective way of reducing fragmentation,  without this , the grantee would be at least  a^(h-1)×(a-1)×64 bytes (h starts at 1 , this doesn't apply to leaves with h=0), which is still good , but it doesn't apply to the root , and its not very good to have half full stuff , so this isn't choosen .

-also , the benefit of collapses into `mjz::string` is that this string type is highly optimized for continuous storage,  and has the power of cow,sso , and substring sharing , and although the only useful part in the context of ropes is substring sharing , the other parts help in making it a go to option.
+also , the benefit of collapses into `mjz::string` is that this string type is highly optimized for continuous storage,  and has the power of cow,sso,built-in string view, stack buffer optimization, and substring sharing , and although the only useful part in the context of ropes is substring sharing , the other parts help in making it a go to option.

 this operation is always reduces fragmentation and may reduce tree hight,  because the same information is now stored in half the space as before , and its trivial to work with.